DtDOW/gprMax/marimo_prototype/README.md

 ---

+## Changelog

+### 23 March 2026
+- **B-scan migrated from CLI to Python API** — `reactbscan.py` no longer uses `subprocess` to call gprMax.
+It now interfaces directly with `gprMax.gprMax.api`, consistent with the A-scan approach.
+- Added `react_bscan_model.py` — a dedicated `GPRMaxBscanModel` class that builds B-scan `.in` file content programmatically, with support for scan axis, scan target (source / receiver / both), and per-step position updates.
+- Added `react_bscan_runner.py` — handles per-step model generation, simulation execution, output merging via `tools.outputfiles_merge`, and HDF5 data extraction.
+- `bscan.in` template file is no longer required for B-scan runs.

+---

 ## Overview

 This prototype integrates **marimo** into [gprMax](https://github.com/gprMax/gprMax) to replace static `.in` file editing with a live, reactive GUI.
 All simulation parameters (domain, material, waveform, source, receiver) are exposed as interactive controls in the browser.
 Changing any value immediately propagates through the notebook — no manual re-running of cells required.